Update: MINIX has discontinued the NEO U9-H, so it is no longer available for sale. This review is purely for reference.

 Overview

-When it came out in early 2017, the MINIX NEO U9-H was top of the line.
+When it came out in early 2017, the MINIX NEO U9-H was top-of-the-line.
 It was released several months after the release of Android 7 (Nougat), and it was widely expected that MINIX would release an update.

 That update never came.